 Whakamoenga Walking Track

 - Time: 1 hour return via the same track

 Follow Acacia Bay Road to the road end carpark.Begin on the Rangatira Point Track.
 An easy graded track runs through the bush beside the lake around to Whakamoenga Point.
 There are good views across the lake from many points along the walkway.
 Please do not enter private property and stay on the track.

 Explore rare mature podocarp forest, discover local Maori history and relics from the historic Opepe township.
 The walk is split by a major highway and take care crossing the road.
 On one side is a small cemetery for military personnel who lost their lives during the NZ Land Wars.
-On the other side (more interesting) is the compostable toilets and entrance to the walk.
-At times the walk covers the original Napier – Taupo highway, a historic milling site and relics from Opepe township.
+On the other side is a compostable toilet and the entrance to an interesting walk.
+At times the walk follows the original Napier – Taupo highway, a historic milling site and relics from Opepe township.
 There are plaques describing flora, fauna and historic sites.

 - Length: 3km

 - Dog friendly

 Best Bits travel guide is published by nzjane.com.
 Owned and managed by PacificJane Ltd.

 Our editors independently visit tour operators, purchase tickets, pay for accommodation, and rate products and places.
 We are not paid to go on a tour or visit a place.
 We only make money if you decide to purchase a product through our website links.
 We promise to never accept free products from manufacturers in return for boosting their products.
 Read more about our affiliate programme in the terms and conditions HERE.